Thank you to Idaho® Potatoes for sponsoring this Instant Pot Corned Beef recipe! As always, all opinions are my own.

 Instructions

-- Place onions, garlic, corned beef, and water in your pressure cooker.
+- Place onions, garlic, corned beef, and water in your.
 Sprinkle spice packet seasoning on top.
 Set pressure to manual on high for 70 minutes.
 Quick release the pressure when it's done and wait for float valve to drop before opening.

 - Meanwhile, prep the vegetables.